 Why This Matters

-Think of defenses as falling into distinct categories based on what they challenge: some attack the mental element of the crime, others argue the act was legally justified, and still others invoke constitutional safeguards.
-When you encounter these on an exam, don't just memorize the names—know what element of criminal liability each defense targets and whether it leads to complete acquittal, reduced charges, or dismissal on procedural grounds.
+Defenses fall into distinct categories based on what they challenge: some attack the mental element, others argue the act was legally justified, and still others invoke constitutional safeguards.
+On an exam, don't just memorize names.
+Know what element of criminal liability each defense targets and whether it leads to complete acquittal, reduced charges, or dismissal on procedural grounds.

 Justification Defenses: The Act Was Legally Permissible

-These defenses don't deny the act occurred—they argue it was the right thing to do under the circumstances.
+These defenses don't deny the act occurred.
+They argue it was the right thing to do under the circumstances.
 Justification defenses focus on the objective reasonableness of the defendant's conduct, essentially saying society approves of the choice made.

 Self-Defense